COMMODITIES-Oil, gas, wheat and aluminium jump as sanctions on Russia bite

 Russia’s invasion of Ukraine, and subsequent sanctions, have rattled global marketshttps://tmsnrt.rs/3toOEJK

-(Reporting by Pratima Desai; additional reporting by Nigel Hunt, Susanna Twidale, Bozorgmehr Shaarafedin, Julai Payne, Rowena Edwards and Gavin Maguire; editing by Jon Boyle Andrew Heavens and Louise Heavens)
+(Reporting by Pratima Desai; additional reporting by Nigel Hunt, Susanna Twidale, Bozorgmehr Shaarafedin, Julai Payne, Rowena Edwards and Gavin Maguire; editing by Andrew Heavens, Louise Heavens and Emelia Sithole-Matarise)

 ((pratima.desai@thomsonreuters.com))